dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 The raiseSalary method has two parameters.
 The first parameter, called the implicit parameter, is the object of type Employee that appears before the method name.
 The second parameter, the number inside the parentheses after the method name, is an explicit parameter.
 (Some people call the implicit parameter the target or receiver of the method call.)

-As you can see, the explicit parameters are explicitly listed in the method declaration—for example, double byPercent.
+As you can see, the explicit parameters are explicitly listed in the method declaration — for example, double byPercent.
 The implicit parameter does not appear in the method declaration.

 In every method, the keyword this refers to the implicit parameter.
 If you like, you can write the raiseSalary method as follows: